NII-cloud-operation/Jupyter-LC_docker/README.md

 Jupyter Notebook server which bundles a set of tools for *Literate Computing for Reproducible Infrastructure*.
 This bundle shows how to implement robust and reliable operational procedure rather than explorative procedure within Jupyter’s GUI.

+The goals for Literate Computing tools are:
+* Preventing miss-operation; once a cell has been executed, it “freezes” against unintended execution.
+Also you can “lock” cells for unintended modification.
+* Adding a perspective into a notebook; markdown’s hierarchy is collapsible as document according to your focus.
+However, embedded cells underneath are represented as dots and run through with a click as a routine procedure.

 ## What it Gives You

 - Jupyter Notebook 5.0.x